SUAI-Smart-Space-Team/LTE-UserDevice-/README.md

 # LTE-UserDevice-
 - Requirments:
+  - For correct work you need to install JDK 14 or higher.
+To install it on linux follow next commands:
   - In the command line, write the commands to install java14: sudo apt install openjdk-14-jre-headless sudo apt install openjdk-14-jdk-headless